What Changes When You Stop Trading Mid-Year

 Do not forget the Annual Investment Allowance (AIA).
 You can claim AIA on assets bought in the final period, up to the £1,000,000 limit, provided the asset is used for the business before cessation.

-What About Overlap Relief for Partnerships?
+What About Cessation for Partnerships?

 Make sure the partnership accounts show a clear cessation date.
 HMRC will expect the partnership to file a final return marked as "ceased".
 You can do this on the partnership tax return form itself.
 There is a box to tick for "ceased trading".